joribavi/basic-tkinter-app/README.md

 ## Description
 Application to print a purchase ticket in Txt format.
 In order to try it , download the CSV files.
 Enter the Client ID, verify if that is already an existing client and after that enter a product of the list found in the CSV file and calculate the Purchase Total .
 This will be printed into a txt file.
 Click the reset button to clear all entries and delete the information found in the txt file already created
+The test_ticket_maker.py file holds code to try some of the functions of ticket_maker.py .
+In order to run it, install pytest module.

 ## Requisites
 - Python 3.8+